Ripple hit with lawsuit after investor claims company violated state, federal securities laws

-An investor has filed a lawsuit against financial tech startup Ripple after claiming the company violated state and federal laws by offering unregistered securities to retail investors.
+An investor has filed a lawsuit against financial tech startup Ripple alleging that the company violated state and federal laws by offering unregistered securities to retail investors.

-The suit, which seeks class action status, was filed in the the San Francisco County Superior Court on Thursday by Ryan Coffey.
-He is seeking damages "on behalf of all investors who purchased Ripple tokens ("XRP") issued and sold by Defendants."

-The complaint says that the company -- which, according to Bloomberg, controls the world's third-largest cryptocurrency -- created billions of coins "out of thin air" and sold them to the public in "what is essentially a never-ending initial coin offering."
+The complaint asserts that Ripple, which according to Bloomberg controls the world's third-largest cryptocurrency, created billions of coins "out of thin air" and sold them to the public in "what is essentially a never-ending initial coin offering."

 "We've seen the lawyer's tweet about a recently filed lawsuit but have not been served," a representative from Ripple said.
 "Like any civil proceeding, we'll assess the merit or lack of merit to the allegations at the appropriate time.
 Whether or not XRP is a security is for the SEC to decide.
 We continue to believe XRP should not be classified as a security."

-Attorney James Taylor-Copeland, who is representing Coffey, did not immediately respond to a request for comment.
-Coffey seeks unspecified damages as well as a declaration that Ripple and its CEO Bradley Garlinghouse sold unregistered securities.
+Attorney James Taylor-Copeland, who is representing Coffey, didn't immediately respond to a request for comment.
+Coffey seeks unspecified damages as well as a declaration that Ripple and its CEO, Bradley Garlinghouse, sold unregistered securities.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.